Skip to content

 </script>

-This np:register event contains the passkey id.
-It can be used to perform further optional administration operations such as revokation.
+The np:register event contains the passkey id.
+It can be used for further optional administrative operations such as revocation.

 Authenticating with Passkeys